adgsenpai/FundSecure/README.md

 ## ILP Express Server (`ilp/server.js`)

 The ILP Express server handles payment processing via the Interledger Protocol.
-It communicates with the Rafiki Wallet for payment settlements.
+It communicates with the Rafiki Wallet for payment settlements and records transactions in TigerBeetleDB.

 **Key Functions:**

 - **`/create-payment` Endpoint**: Initiates a new payment process.